erikandersson96/portfolio-project-five/README.md

 ### Privacy Policy

-I have added an external link for `AndWatch's` Privacy Policy, that I generated with a free online tool that you can check out [here](https://www.privacypolicygenerator.info/) (link).
-The actual link to `AndWatch's` Privacy Policys, you can find [here](https://www.privacypolicygenerator.info/live.php?token=2r3kttLY1iBeLBY32YwFSRImjgB0unCt) (link).
+I have added an external link for `AndWatch's` Privacy Policy, which I generated with a free online tool that you can check out [here](https://www.privacypolicygenerator.info/) (link).
+The actual link to `AndWatch's` Privacy Policy, you can find [here](https://www.privacypolicygenerator.info/live.php?token=2r3kttLY1iBeLBY32YwFSRImjgB0unCt) (link).

 ---